Snapchat/KeyDB-docs/docs/commands.md

 with the `OK` status code and starts accepting commands.
 Otherwise, an error is returned and the clients needs to try a new password.

-**Note**: because of the high performance nature of KeyDB, it is possible to try a lot of passwords in parallel in very short time, so make sure to generate a strong and very long password so that this attack is infeasible.
+**TIP**: because of the high performance nature of KeyDB, it is possible to try a lot of passwords in parallel in very short time, so make sure to generate a strong and very long password so that this attack is infeasible.